BimmerGestalt/BMWConnectedAnalysis/docs/benefits.md

 permalink: /benefits/
 ---

-The BMW Connected Apps protocol provides some unique features that aren't commonly found in other cars.
-When compared to the defacto frame buffer standards (Android Auto, Apple CarPlay, MirrorLink), this protocol provides tighter integration and a few extra special advantages.
+The BMW/Mini Connected Apps protocol provides some unique features that aren't commonly found in other cars.
+When compared to the de facto automotive screen mirroring standards (Android Auto, Apple CarPlay, and MirrorLink), this protocol provides tighter integration and a few extra special advantages.

 ### Tactile-Driven Interface

-As opposed to the touch-screen-driven frame buffer protocols, the IDrive is built around the tactile controller knob.
-This reduces driver distraction with less focus required for selection inputs.
+As opposed to the touch-screen-driven protocols, the IDrive interface is built around a tactile rotary controller knob.
+This reduces driver distraction with less focus required for selection inputs, compared to reaching forward to tap a specific button.
 The remote UI framework is built with these same principles in mind, offering quick navigation through app functionality with the rotary knob.

 ### Tighter Integration

-While a remote frame buffer is usually sequested within a single screen of the car's infotainment system, Connected Apps are much more flexible and have more integration points.
+While a remote phone screen is usually sequestered within a single screen of the car's infotainment system, Connected Apps are much more flexible and have more integration points.
 Apps can add themselves to a general App menu, or within the Media and Radio sections of the car.
 Hardware shortcut buttons can deep link to any app, and even to specific screens within each app.
 Music apps submit song metadata and cover art directly to the car, side-stepping Bluetooth peculiarities.

 Apps can trigger car actions, such as starting navigation, calling a contact, or reading out text.
 Similar to Android Auto, the Connected Calendar app shows upcoming appointments and offers to navigate or call them.
 However, any app can use these same APIs for new creative uses.
 For example, the original Connected app could read out new Facebook, Twitter, and RSS posts.